Luzifer/mercedes-byocar-exporter/README.md

 # Luzifer / mercedes-byocar-exporter

-This repository contains an Prometheus exporter for the Mercedes Benz "Bring Your Own Car" (BYOCAR) API products.
+This repository contains an Prometheus & InfluxDB exporter for the Mercedes Benz "Bring Your Own Car" (BYOCAR) API products.

 Features:

 - Store credentials either in Vault or in a local JSON file
 - Fetch data for all cars in your MercedesME account
 - Prometheus exporter for the metrics
+- InfluxDB exporter avoiding spamming entries to the database by using reported dates from Mercedes API

 ## Usage